chaosaiart/Chaosaiart-Nodes/README.md

 </a>
 <a id="Credits"><img src="https://chaosaiart.de/nodes/workflows/elements/zi_1.png?v=4" width="30%"></a>
 <dl><dd>
-Credits to pythongosssss for their <a href="https://github.com/pythongosssss/ComfyUI-Custom-Scripts?tab=readme-ov-file#installation">custom node</a> without it, my info display would have been more challenging.
+Credits to pythongosssss for their <a href="https://github.com/pythongosssss/ComfyUI-Custom-Scripts?tab=readme-ov-file#installation">custom node</a> without it, my info display would have been more challenging.<br>
+Credits to Idrirap for their <a href="https://github.com/idrirap/ComfyUI-Lora-Auto-Trigger-Words/">custom node</a> and the idea of extracting tags from the metadata of Lora.
 </dd>
 <br><br>
 <a id="web"><img src="https://chaosaiart.de/nodes/workflows/elements/zi_3.png?v=4" width="30%"></a>